johmicrot/Coursera_Assignment/README.md

 ## Executing the assignment

 First download the github repository, then navigate to the respository on your local computer.
+If your using linux type sudo before all commands

 Create a volume with
 `docker volume create my-vol`